erwang01/erwang01/README.md

 ### Hi there 👋

-I'm a Junior at UC Berkeley.
+I'm a software engineer at Benchling.

 - 👯 I’m looking to collaborate on hackathons!
 - 📫 How to reach me: erwang@berkeley.edu